 Midsummer House, set on the picturesque Midsummer Green on the edge of the River Cam in Cambridge, is the 2 star restaurant of the very talented Daniel Clifford.
 We had to park on the other side of the river and cross a footbridge to get to the restaurant and ended up parking just near the house my mother was brought up in.
 The main room is the conservatory of Midsummer House, with a walled garden surrounding it, a light and airy environment.
-There is a choice of lunch, a 7 course Taste of Market menu and an 8 course Taste of Summer House menu, we went for the vegetarian and standard version of the Taste of Summer menu.
+There is a choice of lunch, a 7 course Taste of Market menu and an 8 course Taste of Summer House menu, we went for the vegetarian and standard versions of the Taste of Summer menu.

 Canapes were brought out whilst deciding on the menu's, a puree of tomato and vodka, essentially a slightly thicker bloody mary, fresh and flavourful, some fabulous cheese gougeres and an incredible pomme souffle filled with sour cream.
 I immediately knew we were in for a good meal, these were canapes of the highest order.

 The amuse bouche was a light mousse of peas, with tomato underneath, and for me, prawns too.
-The mousse was incredibly light, more or less a foam, with an exceptionally deep pea flavour, with a some nice tomato and some really excellent prawns.
+The mousse was incredibly light, more or less a foam, with an exceptionally deep pea flavour, with some tomato and some really excellent prawns.

 The next course started table side, with the waiter spooning dried mushrooms and herbs into a cafetiere and adding mushroom stock, this was left to infuse on the table.
-The dishes arrived a few minutes later, for my wife some plump mushroom tortellini accompanied by some girolles and herbs, the consomme from the cafetiere was then poured on.
+The dishes arrived a few minutes later, for my wife some plump mushroom tortellini accompanied by girolles and herbs, the consomme from the cafetiere was then poured on.
 The tortellini and consomme were really good, with a huge depth of flavour, about as good a pasta as to be found anywhere.
 For me, a bowl with Cornish crab, mayonnaise and a sweet corn ice cream.
 The crab was really nice, fresh and flavoursome and I absolutely adored the sweet corn ice cream, a flavour I'm used to from my days in the Far East, but here refined and perfected like no other I'd had before.

-The next course involved a little bit of theatre, a table inset with one of those Green Big Egg, a fancy ceramic barbecue, was wheeled over, and 2 plates set, one of the chefs then came out and removed a whole roasted beetroot, and explained a little of the concept of the dish and how it was roasted for over 2 hours that morning in one of the Green Eggs.
+The next course involved a little bit of theatre, a table inset with one of those Green Big Eggs, a fancy ceramic barbecue, was wheeled over, and 2 plates set, one of the chefs then came out and removed a whole roasted beetroot, and explained a little of the concept of the dish and how it was roasted for over 2 hours that morning in one of the Green Eggs.
 The beetroot were sliced in half and a semi-sphere scooped out and added to the plate, which also included sheeps curd, horseradish, beetroot puree and hazelnuts.
 The beetroot was superb, wonderfully flavoured, the curd, horseradish and other accompaniments partnered it perfectly.

 The fish course was roasted stone bass, with razor clams, cucumber, wasabi and sorrel, with a grating of lime zest at the table.
 The cooking of the fish was spot on, with a gorgeous crisp skin, and I also loved the razor clams, cucumber and wasabi an excellent match for this fish.
 What stood out was the scents and flavour added by the grating of the lime at the table, elevating the entire dish to stratospheric heights.
 My wife's dish was a confit stuffed tomato. with courgettes and subtly spiced vegetables in a crispy sandwich.